Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/2IH1qycKGVOBKHyR0IrYPW?si=c2737e82a6bc49ff" target="_blank" rel="noopener"><span>Arsis</span></a>
 - <a href="https://open.spotify.com/artist/4I9kzJ3Ew3qPoN66UPJUl3?si=da8381b941924658" target="_blank" rel="noopener"><span>Revocation</span></a>

+---

-## Progressive Death Metal
+## Progressive Metal
-What does "Progressive" mean in the context of Death Metal?
+What does "Progressive" mean in the context of Metal?
 Who knows?
 I sure as hell don't.
 It could mean anything from "We brought in a saxophonist to record a Metal album with us" to a more general "We march to our own beat" -- which is often to be taken literally: Progressive bands seem to have a weird thing for *syncopation*.
 The question then is how to best represent this visually?
 It may seem daunting but it is actually quite easy: (1.) the letters need to be **tight and bold** and (2.) the letters need to be **missing parts**, because this says something about the band's music: "Our music is tight and bold!
 And it's often difficult to follow and may even end abruptly."
 ![Progressive Metal](..\assets\img\projects\proj-2\progressive.jpg)

+##### Some bands to check out:
+- <a href="https://open.spotify.com/track/5dGORkbz0aubKk6pZXviyA?si=81894998c7f4439d" target="_blank" rel="noopener"><span>Exivious</span></a>
+- <a href="https://open.spotify.com/track/4Cd7untb0sKHC0T8cJMJjc?si=8eac2c06c8e54c3b" target="_blank" rel="noopener"><span>Green Carnation</span></a>
+- <a href="https://open.spotify.com/track/5NN25Yp2kcE0Qrm2J9V7Uq?si=712a50c2bc3f4b17" target="_blank" rel="noopener"><span>Leprous</span></a>

 ---